DInnaD/labnotebook/content/lab-notebook/2011-11-04-sparkleshare-configuration.md

 ---
+categories:
+- computation
 comments: true
-date: 2011-11-04 22:35:11
+date: 2011-11-04T22:35:11Z
-layout: post
+redirects:
+- /wordpress/archives/3161
+- /archives/3161
 slug: sparkleshare-configuration
-title: Sparkleshare configuration
-redirects: [/wordpress/archives/3161, /archives/3161]
-categories:
-- computation
 tags:
 - notebook-technology
+title: Sparkleshare configuration
+url: /2011/11/04/sparkleshare-configuration/
 ---

 Configured sparkleshare across my linux server & laptops, and android phone.
 Provides a dropbox-style syncing and version history for all files using git.
 I can sync as much space as I have hardisk capacity, with as many users and machines as I like, at no cost.
 Wonderful.